partygame-nu/.github/profile/README.md

 The un-implemented features after the first release will be roll out in increments.

-## Question
+## 🙋‍♂️ Questions

-do we need a intro for every item the first time they are playing the item in a party?
+* Do we need a intro for every item the first time they are playing the item in a party?
 Think about mario party.